0xSimbo/gca-crm-backend/docs/gca/round-robin-and-deferments.md

 We propose the algorithm work like the following.

-1. We grab the list of valid GCAs from on-chain.
+1. We grab the list of valid GCAs from on-chain. @0xSimbo would change this by getting the gca's who have registered on the crm in the Gcas table instead since assigning a gca which is not on the crm would not make sense i believe since he can't pick it up.
 2. Each application has a `gca_assigned_timestamp` field that is set to the timestamp when the GCA was assigned.
 3. We get the latest application that has a `gca_assigned_timestamp`.
 4. We get the next GCA in the list of valid GCAs.